-Product protection plans, manufacturer warranties, extended service contracts, limited warranties… what does it all mean?
-Going by many different names, product protection plans and manufacturer warranties often cause confusion among consumers, especially when it comes to understanding the differences between the two.
+Product protection plans, manufacturer warranties, extended service contracts, limited warranties…what does it all mean?
+Going by many different names, product protection plans and manufacturer warranties often cause confusion, especially when it comes to understanding the differences between the two.
 Let’s clarify what each of these terms mean and dig into their differences.

 What is a Manufacturer’s Warranty?